VoIPGRID/git-hooks-vg/README.md

 Creating hooks
 ==============

-To keep things organized, git-hooks looks for scripts in **sub-directories** named after the git hook name.
-For example, this project has the following `pre-commit` script in the following location:
+To keep things organized, git-hooks-vg looks for scripts in **sub-directories** named after the git hook name.

-	   git_hooks/pre-commit/bsd